osc-vitap/Productivity-tracker/README.md

 customize the level of data they want to share.

-The application specifically focuses on analytics, that is, statistics of the data collected will be displayed for user to see and download.
+The application specifically focuses on analytics, that is, statistics of the data collected will be displayed for user to see and download

 ## License